inwardmovement-archive/jekyll-test/README.md

 ](https://github.com/sverrirs/jekyll-paginate-v2)) ;
 - the above elements are compatible with GitHub Pages integration.

 I hope these conditions will be fulfilled some day.
-For now I will stick to WordPress.

 ---